conormcafee/mitso-marketing/site/content/team.md

       professional dancer with “Riverdance - The Show” for 4 years.
     what: >-
-      I develop strong relationships with each and every client and work with my team to help smash your business goals.
+      I develop strong relationships with each and every client and work with my team to help you smash your business goals.
     when: >-
       I created MiTSO because I believed there was a gap in the market for marketing consultancies who could deliver one-to-one marketing support for